Click on the arrows to see the next image

 HLPF views the body as a complete being, supported by a balloon-like region referred to as the abdominal-perineal cavity, sometimes called the trunk or core.
 Most exercise creates an increase in the body’s internal pressure.
 When you compress any part of a balloon, other parts experience an increase in pressure.
 Hypopressive Techniques decreases the internal pressure using learned postures and breathwork, rehabilitating and restoring muscle tone and strength to the abdominal-perineal region creating the pressure-less workout.

 What is Hypopressive Low Pressure Fitness?

-The flabbiness and weakness of the abdominal and pelvic floor muscles is the normal in today´s society.
-Flabbiness is responsible for multiple problems related to the feminine urogenital tract (urinary incontinence, painful relations, prolapses) back issues (lumbago, lumbar correction) and other aesthetic problems (swollen stomach, abdominal flabbiness)
+The flabbiness and weakness of the abdominal and pelvic floor muscles is normal in today´s society.
+Flabbiness is responsible for multiple problems related to the feminine urogenital tract (urinary incontinence, painful relations, prolapses) back issues (lumbago, lumbar correction), and other aesthetic problems (swollen stomach, abdominal flabbiness)

-Through HLPF we will obtain a "reprogramming" of the abdominal and pelvic floor musculature.
+Through hypopressive training, we will obtain a "reprogramming" of the abdominal and pelvic floor musculature.
 Most of the benefits obtained, both therapeutic and aesthetic, are by-products of the muscular development that's described below:

 1. Improves the aesthetic aspect of the abdomen, reducing the abdominal girth in a relatively short time.

 LPF is wonderful for strengthening the abdominal muscles and achieving a flat stomach.
 They especially work on the transverse and oblique abdominal muscles, not just the rectus abdominis like other classic abdominal exercises.
 The complete core workout from these exercises are what's effective in reducing the abdominal girth in just a few weeks.
 Furthermore, this toning does not cause strain or damage to the lumbar spine.

 2. Improves urinary incontinence problems.